sdthomas91/home2home/README.md

  - There were little to no deviations from the original wireframe.
 I had a clear idea of how I wanted the User Interface to look and the general navigation of the pages.
  - One element missed on the wireframe is the location of the filter element on the all properties page.
 Located below the page title for easy access and maximum UX.
  - Added "view details" button below properties for easy navigation and kept property cards fairly minimal
+ - Introduced additional interface pages such as my properties (for hosts), manage properties (for super users) and my bookings (for all users)

 # Database Schema